SYNTERGICA.COM

 Then, we could infer that direct realism takes too seriously the dualism between subject and object, which is not something wrong, there has to be for sure an objective reality detached from us, which stays in the same way even when we are not there to perceive it, BUT, direct realism fails for assuming that the world of conscious experience and the objective world are the very same thing.
 So, under this logic, it doesn't matter at all if there are no people around to be aware of the events of this world because according to direct realism, things always exist in the same qualitative way we experience them when we are present.

 So, it doesn't matter at all whether we are there or not to be aware of things.
-If a tree that falls in the middle of a deserted forest it still produces a sound, even when there's no one around to hear such a thing.
+If a tree falls in the middle of a deserted forest, it still produces a sound, even when no one is around to hear it.
 An apple stays red and sweet, no matter if we are not there to see it or taste it.
 A scent would always smell good even if there's no one to confirm it.
 If we dip down even more, we'll promptly realize that there are a ton of gaps and flaws with this model.
 There is a set of things that easily would put this "pseudo-hypothesis" in doubt, known in psychology and neuroscience as the phenomena of perceptual variance, meaning that the world might appear different from the subjective experience of some people, implying that the world is not exactly the same for everyone.

 One example of this is color blindness, in which people who have this condition are not capable of experiencing colors the same way a "typical person" would do, in other words, if we were able to compare individual phenomenologies which contents were, in theory, the same scene, one from a color blind person and then another from someone who is not, and let's say, for example, that the scene in which both experiences coincide is about a tomato over a desk, after contrast, we would promptly realize that each experience has its own type of red, although the scene is exactly the same.
 How is that possible?
 If we take naive realism seriously this would be impossible because it assumes that color is an intrinsic feature of the world itself, and therefore it has to be the same for everyone, but the truth is that that doesn't happen.
 A most extreme case of perceptual invariance is synesthesia, which is an incredible phenomenon because it messes with the nature of each sensory modality we humans have.